klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following features:

 - Register/Remove fund addresses
+  - Previous fund addresses(Retired): Retired fund represents the previous fund addresses such as KGF or KIR
+  - New fund addresses(Newbie): Newbie fund represents the 'rebalanced fund' such as KCF or KFF
-- Approve fund addresses and fund allocation
+- Approve fund addresses and fund allocation.
+Receive approval for asset transfer from the admins/owners of the funds
 - Reset the storage values at any unforeseen circumstances before Finalized
 - Finalize the smart contract after execution